pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 ### Describe the nature and scope of support that LLMs provided.
 Examples include code generation, autocomplete, documentation development, refactoring, test development

+### If you have a policy around generative AI use in your project, please provide a link to it below:

+- _Your link here (remove this line if you don't have a link)_

 ## Description

 - Include a brief paragraph describing what your package does: